MichaelCurrin/node-project-template/docs/deploy.md

 ## Release

-A command to run tests, increment the tag and push it.
+This will run checks and tests, increment the tag version and push the new tagged commit.

 ```sh
 $ npm version minor